Christmas is coming. And with it, the annual Staff Christmas Party.

 Or you can call it whatever you want.

 Once you’ve worked out the details, send an invitation.
 In the mail.

 You can tell them about the date and time before you get the invitations out if you’re working behind schedule.
 So parents have time to arrange childcare.
-The invitations should go out at least two weeks in advance.
+The invitations should go out at least three weeks in advance.

 Here’s what to include:

 - Anything special you want them to know or bring

 10. Give a Gift

 Budget always constrains, or we would give fantastic gifts.